mwalmsley/gatsby-starter-lumen/content/posts/2024-04-05--Scaling-Laws-for-Galaxy-Images-Zoobot-v2.md

 ## Where Next?

-Alexander wept when there were no more hills to conquer, and I weep now I'm out of human labels.
+Alexander wept when there were no more worlds to conquer, and I weep now I'm out of human labels.
 Bigger models will require other techniques.

 Self-supervised learning is an obvious choice.
 I and my collaborators have been experimenting with this for a couple of years (e.g. [here](https://arxiv.org/pdf/2110.12735.pdf), [here](https://academic.oup.com/mnras/article/514/2/2599/6575929)).
 Scientific foundation models are attracting [ever](https://polymathic-ai.org/blog/announcement/) [more](https://arxiv.org/abs/2306.00258) [interest](https://arxiv.org/abs/2309.06126) and are still in their infancy in astronomy.
 I'm excited to see what we build together.